gauricb/study-buddies/README.md

 # StudyBuddies - Full-Stack Time Management Web Application

 StudyBuddies is a comprehensive full-stack web application designed to empower students in efficiently managing their schedules, creating to-do lists, setting reminders, and generating custom schedules.
-Built on a robust tech stack comprising MongoDB, Express.js, Node.js, and Bootstrap, StudyBuddies incorporates key concepts such as browser local storage, networking, HTTP protocols, asynchrony, RESTful API design, and the Fetch API, ensuring a seamless experience in data retrieval and manipulation.
+Built on a robust tech stack comprising MongoDB, Express.js, Node.js, and Bootstrap.
+StudyBuddies incorporates key concepts such as browser local storage, networking, HTTP protocols, asynchrony, RESTful API design, and the Fetch API, ensuring a seamless experience in data retrieval and manipulation.

 ## Features